dskrypa/music_manager/readme.rst

 - Plex Manager: Utility for syncing playlists in Plex based on custom rules, for syncing Plex ratings to/from files, and for rating tracks in a way that supports specifying 1/2 stars (due to lack of web UI support)

-Both components now include a GUI, mostly built using `PySimpleGUI <http://www.PySimpleGUI.org>`_.
+Both components now include a GUI.

 Installation